 - Good Name: Manually call schtasks.exe to create a Scheduled Task

 - Bad Name: Create a Scheduled Task

-The reason the 2nd example is a bad name is because there are a lot of ways to create scheduled tasks beyond just running schtasks.exe.
+The 2nd example is a bad name because there are a lot of ways to create scheduled tasks beyond just running schtasks.exe.
 There's a footnote in the detection area of the ATT&CK framework for this that says "Remote access tools with built-in features may interact directly with the Windows API to perform these functions outside of typical system utilities.
 Tasks may also be created through Windows system management tools such as Windows Management Instrumentation and PowerShell, so additional logging may need to be configured to gather the appropriate data."

 It may be beneficial to create additional Test Case procedures for those other methods or scheduled task creation to determine if your detection, prevention, and log aggregation measures are properly tuned to catch those as well

 Tag everything.
 Use tags for fix priority.
 Use tags for things you want to retest.
 Tag anything you want to follow up on.
 Tag with specific people's names.
 Tag anything that you had trouble reproducing or want to document.

 Tags make reporting and sorting your Test Data a lot easier once you have a lot of it.